-These financial statements have been prepared in accordance with IAS 1 "Presentation of Financial Statements" ("IAS 1") using accounting policies consistent with the International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These consolidated financial statements ("Financial Statements") have been prepared in accordance with IAS 1 "Presentation of Financial Statements" ("IAS 1") using accounting policies consistent with the International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").

-The Financial Statements were authorized by the board of directors of the Company on April 29, 2022.
+The Financial Statements were authorized by the board of directors of the Company on May 1, 2023.